QwikDev/qwik/packages/qwik/src/core/readme.md

 ### Example

-The `useTask` function is used to observe the `state.count` property.
-Any changes to the `state.count` cause the `taskFn` to execute which in turn updates the `state.doubleCount` to the double of `state.count`.
+The `useTask` function is used to observe the `store.count` property.
+Any changes to the `store.count` cause the `taskFn` to execute which in turn updates the `store.doubleCount` to the double of `store.count`.

 <docs code="./examples.tsx#use-task"/>